You are using an outdated browser. Please upgrade your browser to improve your experience.

 How to apply for ill health retirement

 If you’re eligible and can afford to retire early, you can submit an application for ill health retirement.
-The process differs depending on your pension scheme, so ask your provider to explain the ins and outs.
+The process differs depending on your pension scheme.
+You can ask your provider to explain the ins and outs.

 2. Get medical proof of your condition.
-The application form will tell you what type of proof you need, whether this is a doctor’s signature on the form itself, a signed letter, or an independent medical assessment.
+The application form will tell you what type of proof you need.
+This is usually a doctor’s signature on the form itself, a signed letter, or an independent medical assessment.

 3. Ask your employer to confirm that your health condition is the only reason for your retirement.

 4. Fill out and submit the application form.
-As well as the above, you’ll usually need your National Insurance number plus information about your job and your condition.
+You’ll also usually need your National Insurance number, plus information about your job and your condition.

 When you hear back from your pension provider, they will either confirm your medical retirement, ask for more evidence, or reject your request.